openstack/devstack/README.md

 If you use Swift with Keystone, Swift will authenticate against it.
 You will need to make sure to use the Keystone URL to auth against.

-Swift will be acting as a S3 endpoint for Keystone so effectively replacing the `nova-objectstore`.
+If you are enabling `swift3` in `ENABLED_SERVICES` devstack will install the swift3 middleware emulation.
+Swift will be configured to act as a S3 endpoint for Keystone so effectively replacing the `nova-objectstore`.

 Only Swift proxy server is launched in the screen session all other services are started in background and managed by `swift-init` tool.